Pinehurst Station project updates

 Public art

 Artist Romson Bustillo, a Seattle-based artist, is developing designs for the station artwork.
 Bustillo was born on the island of Mindanao in the Philippines.
 His layered works and immersive collaborations go back to his Philippine lineage, his South Seattle/Pacific Northwest upbringing, and numerous research travels.
-An artist selection panel made up of members from the community and of art/design professionals were drawn to the intricate detail in his prints and his inter-disciplinary studio work, and chose Bustillo to create artwork for the NE 130th Station based on his previous work and his vision for the site.
+An artist selection panel made up of members from the community and of art/design professionals were drawn to the intricate detail in his prints and his inter-disciplinary studio work, and chose Bustillo to create artwork for the Pinehurst Station based on his previous work and his vision for the site.

-The elevated station made Bustillo think of the dwellings in his home country from his childhood, and he is developing an iconography of patterns for the station walls.
-Bustillo’s intention is to create an inviting work that conveys an optimistic future, and that supports story-telling, encourages discovery, and contributes to wayfinding.
-At the south entrance, painted artwork will turn the guideway column into a beacon that welcomes passengers as they approach the station.
+At the south entrance, where the majority of passengers will enter the station, painted artwork will turn the guideway column into a beacon that welcomes passengers as they approach the station.
 Bustillo’s design narrative will guide passengers as they enter and exit the station and make their way to the ticket vending machines and to the platforms.
 His artwork will be translated into richly colored, porcelain enamel panels that wrap around the entrances and into both north and south lobbies.
-The service building, in the center of the station, will also house a 100-foot-long mural featuring his visual-language inspired by the neighborhood.
+The service building, in the center of the station, will also be covered on its east-facing side with a 100-foot-long mural of porcelain tiles, featuring another variation of patterns and colors.